 (3) Ramp threshold.
-The transition from roadway or station platform and the transition from vehicle floor to the ramp or bridge plate may be vertical without edge treatment up to 1/4 inch.
+The transition from station platform to the ramp orbridge plate and the transition from car floor to the ramp or bridge plate may be vertical without edge treatment up to 1/4 inch.
 Changes in level between 1/4 inch and 1/2 inch shall be beveled with a slope no greater than 1:2.

 This provision is drawn from common accessibility requirements for accessible paths.
-The ends of the ramp, both where it meets the platform, and the transition to car floor, must be tapered to 1/4 inch vertical lip or up to 1/2 inch, beveled to a slope of 1:2.
+The ends of the ramp, both where it meets the platform, and the transition to the car floor, must be tapered to 1/4 inch vertical lip or up to 1/2 inch, beveled to a slope of 1:2.
 In no case may the lip exceed 1/2 inch.